ahmedkhan69/Coffee-Sales-Insights-A-Data-Driven-Analysis/README.md

 Charts:

-Pie Chart: Displays sales distribution across product categories.
+- Pie Chart: Displays sales distribution across product categories.

-Bar Graph: Highlights monthly revenue trends.
+- Bar Graph: Highlights monthly revenue trends.

-Clustered Chart: Compares weekday versus weekend performance.
+- Clustered Chart: Compares weekday versus weekend performance.

-Additional visuals to provide a clear representation of KPIs and trends.
+- Additional visuals to provide a clear representation of KPIs and trends.

 Slicers:

-Two slicers were added for filtering the data dynamically:
+- Two slicers were added for filtering the data dynamically:

-Month: Allows users to filter by specific months.
+- Month: Allows users to filter by specific months.

-Weekday: Provides insights into day-of-the-week performance.
+- Weekday: Provides insights into day-of-the-week performance.

 # 5. Dashboard Features

-Interactive Filters: Slicers update all visuals in real-time, making the dashboard highly dynamic.
+- Interactive Filters: Slicers update all visuals in real-time, making the dashboard highly dynamic.

-Professional Layout: Charts and KPIs are aligned and styled for clarity and ease of interpretation.
+- Professional Layout: Charts and KPIs are aligned and styled for clarity and ease of interpretation.

-Color Coding: Applied to highlight key trends and performance metrics.
+- Color Coding: Applied to highlight key trends and performance metrics.

 # Key Insights

-High-performing days: Insights into sales trends by weekday.
+- High-performing days: Insights into sales trends by weekday.

-Customer behavior: Trends in average bill values and total footfall.
+-Customer behavior: Trends in average bill values and total footfall.

-Monthly trends: Identification of peak revenue months.
+- Monthly trends: Identification of peak revenue months.

 # Tools and Techniques

-Power Query Editor: For cleaning and transforming raw data.
+- Power Query Editor: For cleaning and transforming raw data.

-Power Pivot: For advanced data modeling and custom measures.
+- Power Pivot: For advanced data modeling and custom measures.

-Excel PivotTables: For summarizing and analyzing data.
+- Excel PivotTables: For summarizing and analyzing data.

-Charts: To visualize data trends effectively.
+- Charts: To visualize data trends effectively.

-Slicers: For interactive data filtering.
+- Slicers: For interactive data filtering.

 # How to Use the Dashboard

-Open the Excel file and navigate to the Dashboard sheet.
+1 - Open the Excel file and navigate to the Dashboard sheet.

-Use the slicers to filter data by month or weekdays.
+2 - Use the slicers to filter data by month or weekdays.

-Explore the interactive charts and KPIs to gain insights into sales performance.
+3 - Explore the interactive charts and KPIs to gain insights into sales performance.

 # Conclusion